March Palouse Patchers Newsletter

 Meeting Program

-The next meeting will be Tuesday, November 4 at 7:00 PM at the 1912 Center.
-Social hour begins at 6:30.
+The next meeting will be Tuesday, March 3, at 7:00 PM at the 1912 Center, with social time starting at 6:30.

 From the President – Mary Silvernale-Shook